iot-for-all/iotc-cpm-sample/README.md

 ```

 ## Quickly run on device/simulator
-This sample is ready to run to quickly have a demonstration of its features without any customizations.
+This sample is ready to run and quickly have a demonstration of its features without any customizations.
 However some tweaks may be required to read data from particular devices (see [Data Format](#data-format)).

 ### From the Command Line
 From the root folder, run `npm run android` or  `npm run ios`.